Readme · Guides · Reference · Contributing

 packages/ |

-Workspace packages, including the published SDKs and framework layers |
+Workspace packages, including published SDKs and framework layers |

 implementations/ |

-Reference applications used for integration testing, local demos, and E2E coverage |
+Reference apps used for integration testing, validation evidence, and E2E coverage |

 pkgs/ |